The White Cliffs of Dover (film): Plot

-At the height of World War II, American-born Susan, Lady Ashwood, (Irene Dunne) is a nurse in a British hospital, awaiting the arrival of 300 wounded men.
+At the height of World War II, American-born Susan, Lady Ashwood, is a nurse in a British hospital, awaiting the arrival of 300 wounded men.
 Via flashback, she thinks back to how she came to Britain many years before.

-In 1914, Susan and her father, small-town Rhode Island newspaper publisher Hiram P. Dunn (Frank Morgan), come to Britain, intending to stay for two weeks.
-Old Colonel Forsythe (C. Aubrey Smith) introduces Susan to Sir John Ashwood (Alan Marshal), a baronet and one of the landed gentry, with an estate and manor house.
+In 1914, Susan and her father, small-town Rhode Island newspaper publisher Hiram P. Dunn, come to Britain, intending to stay for two weeks.
+Old Colonel Forsythe introduces Susan to Sir John Ashwood, a baronet and one of the landed gentry, with an estate and manor house.
 They fall in love, and despite some friction over her being American, they marry.

 Their honeymoon is cut short when World War I breaks out.
 John is also an army officer; he rejoins his regiment and goes to war in France.
-Susan and John's mother, Lady Jean (Gladys Cooper), wait for news, good or bad.
-John's brother Reggie (John Warburton) is killed in action.
+Susan and John's mother, Lady Jean, wait for news, good or bad.
+John's brother Reggie is killed in action.
 John finally gets a chance to be with Susan for a few days in France, which they spend in Dieppe.
 During their stay, the United States declares war on Germany.

 Susan returns to Britain and has a son, also named John.
 She, baby John, and Colonel Forsythe watch as newly arrived American troops parade through London.
 John is killed near the end of the fighting, never having seen his wife again or his son.

-Susan and young John (Roddy McDowall) live in the Ashwood manor house with Lady Jean.
+Susan and young John live in the Ashwood manor house with Lady Jean.
 Having inherited the baronetcy, he is addressed as "Sir John", even as a boy, and takes seriously his duties as proprietor of the manor.
-He develops a childhood infatuation with Betsy Kenney (Elizabeth Taylor), daughter of a tenant farmer.
+He develops a childhood infatuation with Betsy Kenney, daughter of a tenant farmer.
 Young John invites two visiting German boys to the manor for tea.
 The German boys shock the Ashwoods by spouting bellicose militaristic sentiments.

 Susan becomes afraid that there will be another war and that she will lose young John as she lost his father.
 After Lady Jean dies, she decides to sell the manor and take John to America.
 But when she tells him why, John refuses, insisting that he will go into the army as his father did, and fight for Britain if war comes.
 Susan changes her mind, and they stay in Britain.

-World War II begins, and Sir John (now played by Peter Lawford) becomes an officer, while his sweetheart Betsy (now played by June Lockhart) becomes a Wren.
+World War II begins, and Sir John becomes an officer, while his sweetheart Betsy becomes a Wren.

 The flashback ends, as wounded men arrive at Susan's hospital.
 To Susan's horror, John is among them, severely wounded.
 Later, in the wards, a doctor tells Susan John is dying.
 John tells her he was wounded in fighting at Dieppe and of an American soldier who died near him.
 He speaks of the importance of winning a complete victory and a lasting peace.
 At that moment, American soldiers again parade through London, passing by the hospital.
 Susan proudly describes them to John as he dies.